 This is a high-risk high property investment option.
 You find a good deal that you think has the potential of appreciating in value.
 Depending upon market conditions the value may or may not appreciate.
 Always keep in mind that it is the value of the land that appreciates and not that of the house built on it.

 4. Land Deals:

 If you have an even bigger appetite for risk, you may buy parcels of land that, according to your assessment, have a potential for significant appreciation.
-If you have the resources, development of raw land can yield immense profits.
+If you have the resources, the development of raw land can yield immense profits.

 5. Wholesaling Real Estate:

 This is a favorite of many property investors.
 Wholesaling is a no-risk strategy of property investment.
 Wholesaling real estate is very different from what one normally understands by the term.
 Unlike wholesalers in other businesses, a real estate wholesaler does not buy or sell properties in bulk.
-A real estate wholesaler buys single properties and sells to investors after adding profit but at a price that is still below current or expected value.
+A real estate wholesaler buys single properties and sells to investors after adding profit but at a price that is still below the current or expected value.

-While in all the other ways you need owned or borrowed capital for use in creation of real estate assets, wholesaling can be done with minimal risk, as it does not involve investing or borrowing money.
-However, you need to know the key elements or the secrets of how to minimise or totally avoid risk.
+While in all the other ways you need owned or borrowed capital for use in the creation of real estate assets, wholesaling can be done with minimal risk, as it does not involve investing or borrowing money.
+However, you need to know the key elements or the secrets of how to minimize or totally avoid risk.